5. How to know oneself and cast off one’s corrupt dispositions

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 How to Walk the Path of Peter

-If people are to understand themselves, they must understand their corrupt disposition, and have a grasp of their true states.
-The most important aspect of understanding one’s own state is to have a grasp on one’s own thoughts and ideas.
-In every time period, people’s thoughts and ideas have been controlled by one major thing.
-If you can grasp your thoughts and ideas, you can grasp the things that are behind them.
-People cannot control their thoughts and ideas.
-However, you do need to know where these thoughts and ideas come from, what the motives behind them are, how these thoughts and ideas are produced, what controls them, and what their nature is.
-After a person’s disposition changes, the thoughts, ideas, views and the goals the person strives toward which are created by the part which changed, will be very different than before—essentially, they will approach the truth and be in accordance with the truth.
-The things within people that have not changed, that is to say, their old thoughts, ideas, and views, including the things that people like and pursue, are all utterly dirty, filthy, and hideous things.
-After a person understands the truth, they are able to discern these things, and see them clearly; therefore, they are able to give up and turn their back on these things.
-People like this have definitely changed in some way.
-They are able to accept the truth, practice the truth, and enter into some truth realities.
-The people who do not understand the truth cannot see these corrupted or negative things clearly, nor discern them; therefore, they are unable to give them up, not to mention turn their back on these things.
-What causes this difference?
-Why is it that they are all believers, but some of them can discern negative and unclean things, and give them up, while others cannot see these things clearly, nor free themselves from them?
-It is directly connected to whether the person loves and pursues the truth.
+If people are to understand themselves, they must understand their corrupt disposition and have a grasp of their true states.
+To understand one’s own state, the most crucial thing is to have a grasp of one’s own thoughts and ideas.
+In every period, a person’s thoughts and ideas are governed by one major thing.
+If you can grasp your thoughts and ideas, you can grasp the things behind them.
+No one can control their thoughts and ideas.
+However, you need to know where these thoughts and ideas come from, what the motives behind them are, how they are produced, what governs them, and what their nature is.
+After a person’s disposition changes, the thoughts, ideas, views, and goals they pursue which arise from this changed part of them will be very different.
+They will basically approach the truth and be in accordance with the truth.
+The things within people that have not changed, that is to say, their old thoughts, ideas, and views, as well as the things that they like and pursue, are all dirty, filthy, and hideous.
+After a person comes to understand the truth, they are able to discern these things and see them clearly.
+Therefore, they are able to rebel against and give up these things.
+People like this have indeed undergone some changes.
+They are able to accept and practice the truth, and enter into some truth realities.
+Those who do not understand the truth cannot see these corrupt or negative things clearly, and they cannot discern them.
+Therefore, they are unable to give them up, to say nothing of rebelling against them.
+What exactly causes this difference?
+Why is it that they are all believers, but some of them can discern negative and filthy things and reject them, while others cannot see these things clearly or break free from them?
+It is directly connected to whether a person loves and pursues the truth.

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Part Three

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
-Only by Recognizing One’s Own Misguided Views Can One Truly Transform
+Only by Knowing One’s Own Wrong Views Can One Truly Transform

-In the course of experiencing the work of God, no matter how many times you have failed, fallen down, been pruned, dealt with, or exposed, these are not bad things.
-Regardless of how you have been pruned or dealt with, or whether it is by leaders, workers, or your brothers or sisters, these are all good things.
+In the course of experiencing the work of God, no matter how many times you have failed, stumbled, or been pruned or revealed, these are not bad things.
+Regardless of how you have been pruned—whether it is by leaders, workers, or your brothers or sisters—it is always a good thing.
 You must remember this: No matter how much you suffer, you are actually benefiting.
 Anyone with experience can attest to this.
-No matter what, being pruned, dealt with, or exposed is always a good thing.
+No matter what, being pruned or revealed is always a good thing.
 It is not a condemnation.
 It is God’s salvation and the best opportunity for you to get to know yourself.
-It can bring your life experience a change of gears.
-Without it, you will possess neither the opportunity, the condition, nor the context to be able to reach an understanding of the truth of your corruption.
+It can bring about a turning point in your life experience.
+Without it, you will have neither the opportunity, the conditions, nor the context to reach an understanding of the truth of your corruption.
 If you truly understand the truth, and are able to unearth the corrupt things hidden in the depths of your heart, if you can clearly distinguish them, then this is good, this has solved a major problem of life entry, and is of great benefit to changes in disposition.
 Becoming able to truly know yourself is the best opportunity for you to mend your ways and become a new person; it is the best opportunity for you to obtain new life.
 Once you truly know yourself, you will be able to see that when the truth becomes one’s life, it is a precious thing indeed, and you will thirst for the truth, practice the truth, and enter into reality.
 This is such a great thing!
 If you can grab this opportunity and earnestly reflect upon yourself and gain a genuine knowledge of yourself whenever you fail or fall down, then in the midst of negativity and weakness, you will be able to stand back up.
 Once you have crossed this threshold, you will then be able to take a big step forward and enter the truth reality.

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
-To Gain the Truth, One Must Learn From the People, Matters, and Things Nearby
+To Gain the Truth, One Must Learn Lessons From the People, Events, and Things Nearby

 —The Word, Vol. 6.
-On the Pursuit of the Truth I. What It Means to Pursue the Truth (1)
+On the Pursuit of the Truth.
+What It Means to Pursue the Truth (1)

-The things in man’s nature are not like some outward behaviors, practices, or thoughts and ideas that can just be dealt with and that’s it; they must be unearthed bit by bit.
+The things in man’s nature are not like some outward behaviors, practices, or thoughts and ideas that can just be pruned and that’s it; they must be unearthed bit by bit.
 Moreover, they are not easy for people to identify, and even if identified, they are not easy to change—doing so requires an adequately profound understanding.
-Why do we always analyze man’s nature?
+Why do we always dissect man’s nature?
 Don’t you understand what that means?
 Where do the revelations of people’s corrupt dispositions come from?
 They all come from within their nature, and they are all governed by their nature.
 Every one of man’s corrupt dispositions, every thought and idea, every intention, are all related to man’s nature.
-Therefore, by directly unearthing man’s nature, their corrupt dispositions can be easily resolved.
+Therefore, by directly unearthing man’s nature, his corrupt dispositions can be easily resolved.
 Though it is not easy to change people’s nature, if they can discern and see through to the corrupt dispositions they reveal, and if they can seek the truth to resolve them, then they can gradually change their dispositions.
 Once a person has achieved a change in their life disposition, then there will be fewer and fewer things in them that resist God.
-The purpose of analyzing man’s nature is to change their dispositions.
-You haven’t grasped this aim, and think that just by analyzing and understanding your nature you can obey God and restore your reason.
-All you do is just blindly apply rules!
+The purpose of dissecting man’s nature is to change his dispositions.
+You haven’t grasped this aim, and think that just by dissecting and understanding your nature you can submit to God and restore your reason.
+All you do is just blindly apply regulations!
 Why is it that I do not simply expose people’s arrogance and self-righteousness?
-Why must I also analyze their corrupt nature?
+Why must I also dissect their corrupt nature?
 It won’t solve the problem if I only expose their self-righteousness and arrogance.
-But if I analyze their nature, the aspects that this covers are very broad, and it includes all corrupt dispositions.
+But if I dissect their nature, the aspects that this covers are very broad, and it includes all corrupt dispositions.
 It is more than just the narrow range of self-righteousness, self-importance, and arrogance.
 Nature includes much more than this.
 So, it would be good if people could recognize just how many corrupt dispositions they are revealing in all their various demands of God, that is, in their extravagant desires.
-Once people understand their own nature essence, they can then despise and deny themselves; it will be easy for them to resolve their corrupt dispositions, and they will have a path.
-Otherwise, you will never dig out the root cause, and will only say that this is self-righteousness, arrogance, or pride, or having no loyalty at all.
+Once people understand their own nature essence, they can then hate and deny themselves; it will be easy for them to resolve their corrupt dispositions, and they will have a path.
+Otherwise, you will never dig out the root cause, and will only say that this is self-righteousness, arrogance, or pride, or having no devotion at all.
 Can only talking about such superficial things solve your problem?
 Is there any need to discuss man’s nature?

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 People Make Too Many Demands of God

-Nowadays, most people have a very superficial understanding of themselves.
-They have not come to clearly know the things that are part of their nature at all.
-They only have knowledge of a few of the corrupt states they expose, the things they are likely to do, or a few of their shortcomings, and this makes them believe that they know themselves.
-If, furthermore, they abide by a few rules, ensure that they do not make mistakes in certain areas, and manage to avoid committing certain transgressions, they then consider themselves to possess reality in their belief in God and assume that they will be saved.
-This is completely human imagination.
-If you abide by those things, will you really become able to refrain from committing any transgressions?
-Will you have attained a true change in disposition?
-Will you really be living out the likeness of a human being?
-Can you genuinely satisfy God that way?
-Absolutely not, this is for sure.
-Belief in God works only when one has high standards and has attained the truth and some transformation in one’s life disposition.
-This first requires dedication to knowing oneself.
-If people’s knowledge of themselves is too shallow, they will find it impossible to solve problems, and their life dispositions simply will not change.
-It is necessary to know oneself on a profound level, which means knowing one’s own nature: what elements are included in that nature, how these things originated, and where they came from.
+Most people have a very superficial understanding of themselves.
+They do not clearly know the things within their nature at all.
+They only have knowledge of a few of the corrupt states they reveal, the things they are likely to do, or what shortcomings they have, and this makes them think they know themselves.
+If they then abide by a few regulations, ensure that they do not make mistakes in certain areas, and manage to avoid committing certain transgressions, they come to think they possess reality in their belief in God and assume that they will be saved.
+This is nothing but human imaginings.
+If you abide by those things, will you really become able to refrain from transgressing?
+Will you have truly attained a change in your disposition?
+Will you have really lived out the likeness of a human being?
+Will you truly be able to satisfy God?
+Absolutely not.
+This is certain.
+People should have a high standard in their belief in God: to gain the truth and undergo some changes in their life disposition.
+This first requires people to put effort into knowing themselves.
+If a person’s knowledge of themselves is too shallow, this won’t resolve any problems at all, and their life dispositions absolutely will not change.
+You must know yourself to a profound degree.
+This means knowing your nature, and knowing what elements it contains, from where these things originate, and where they come from.
 Moreover, are you actually able to hate these things?
-Have you seen your own ugly soul and your evil nature?
-If you are truly able to see the truth about yourself, then you will loathe yourself.
-When you loathe yourself and then practice God’s word, you will be able to forsake the flesh and have the strength to carry out truth without believing it to be strenuous.
-Why do many people follow their fleshly preferences?
-Because they consider themselves to be pretty good, feeling that their actions are right and justified, that they have no faults, and even that they are entirely in the right, they are therefore capable of acting with the assumption that justice is on their side.
-When one recognizes what one’s true nature is—how ugly, how despicable, and how pitiful—then one is not overly proud of oneself, not so wildly arrogant, and not so pleased with oneself as before.
-Such a person feels, “I must be earnest and down to earth in practicing some of God’s word.
-If not, then I will not measure up to the standard of being human, and will be ashamed to live in God’s presence.”
-One then truly sees oneself as paltry, as truly insignificant.
-At this time, it becomes easy for one to carry out truth, and one will appear to be somewhat like a human should be.
-Only when people truly loathe themselves are they able to forsake the flesh.
-If they do not loathe themselves, they will be unable to forsake the flesh.
-Truly loathing oneself is not a simple matter.
-There are several things that must be found in them: First, knowing one’s own nature; and second, seeing oneself as needy and pitiful, seeing oneself to be extremely small and insignificant, and seeing one’s own pitiful and dirty soul.
-When one fully sees what one truly is, and this outcome is achieved, one then truly gains knowledge of oneself, and it can be said that one has come to know oneself fully.
-Only then can one truly hate oneself, going so far as to curse oneself, and truly feel that one has been corrupted profoundly by Satan such that one does not even resemble a human being.
-Then, one day, when the threat of death appears, such a person will think, “This is God’s righteous punishment.
-God is indeed righteous; I really should die!”
-At this point, he will not lodge a complaint, much less blame God, simply feeling that he is so needy and pitiful, so filthy and corrupt that he should be cast out and destroyed by God, and a soul like his is not fit to live on earth.
-Therefore, this person will not complain against or resist God, much less betray God.
-If one does not know oneself, and still considers oneself to be pretty good, then when death comes knocking, this person will think, “I have done so well in my faith.
-How hard I have sought!
-I have given so much, I have suffered so much, yet ultimately, God is now asking me to die.
-I don’t know where God’s righteousness is.
-Why is He asking me to die?
-If I have to die, then who will be saved?
-Won’t the human race come to an end?”
-First of all, this person has notions about God.
-Secondly, this person is complaining, and not showing any submission whatsoever.
-This is just like Paul: When he was about to die, he did not know himself, and by the time God’s punishment was nigh, it was all too late.
+Have you seen your own ugly soul and your wicked nature?
+If you truly see the truth about yourself, you will hate yourself.
+When you hate yourself and then try to put God’s words into practice, you will be able to rebel against the flesh and gain the strength to practice the truth, and it will no longer feel like a struggle.
+Why do many people act according to their fleshly preferences?
+Because they consider themselves to be pretty good, and feel that their actions are quite fitting and justified, without any faults, and even completely correct, and so they act with self-assurance.
+When they truly know just what their nature is—how ugly, despicable, and pitiful it is—they will stop thinking so highly of themselves and being so arrogant, and they will no longer feel so pleased with themselves.
+They’ll think, “I must practice some of God’s words with my feet planted firmly on the ground.
+If not, I won’t measure up to the standard of being human, and will be ashamed to live in God’s presence.”
+They will truly see themselves as small and truly insignificant.
+At this point, it will become easy for them to practice the truth, and they will appear somewhat like a human should.
+Only when a person truly hates themselves are they able to rebel against the flesh.
+If they do not hate themselves, they will be unable to rebel against the flesh.
+Truly hating oneself is no simple matter.
+To do so, there are several things a person must possess.
+First, a person must possess knowledge of their nature.
+Secondly, they must see that they’re poor and pitiful, that they’re extremely small and insignificant, and they must see their pitiful, dirty soul.
+When they come to fully see what they truly are—when this result is achieved—they truly gain knowledge of themselves, and it can be said that their knowledge of themselves is spot on.
+Only at this point can they hate themselves, even curse themselves, truly feeling that people have been corrupted profoundly by Satan such that they’re devoid of any human likeness.
+One day, if they truly face the threat of dying, they will think, “This is God’s righteous punishment.
+God is indeed righteous.
+I deserve to die!”
+At this point, they will not voice their grievances, much less complain about God—they will simply feel that they are utterly poor, pitiful, filthy, and corrupt, and that they should be eliminated and destroyed by God, and they will feel that a soul such as theirs is unfit to live on earth.
+Therefore, they will not complain about or resist God, much less betray Him.
+But if they do not know themselves, and still consider themselves to be pretty good, then when the threat of dying draws near, they will think, “I have done very well in my faith.
+I have pursued the truth so hard, sacrificed so much, and suffered so much, but in the end, god is letting me die.
+I don’t know where god’s righteousness is.
+Why is he letting me die?
+If even someone like me has to die, who can be saved?
+Isn’t the entire human race done for?”
+First of all, they will have notions about God.
+Secondly, they will complain about Him and not have any submission whatsoever.
+They are just like Paul, who did not know himself, even when he was about to die.
+When God’s punishment comes upon them, it will already be too late.

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Part Three